bevy-procedural/modelling/README.md

 ## Hierarchy of Traits

 The availability of algorithms and operations for different mesh data structures is represented by traits.
 For example, the `Transformable` trait implements methods such as `translate` and `rotate` and the `MakePrismatoid` trait implements methods such as `insert_pyramid` or `insert_cube`.
-There are also supertraits such as `OpenManifold2d` that combine multiple traits for easier use.
+There are also supertraits such as `Open2Manifold` that combine multiple traits for easier use.
 For a full list of traits and their implementations, see the [documentation](https://docs.rs/procedural_modelling).

-    * WithNormals

 ## Supported Bevy Versions